SagaWithLove/NT-Channel/README.md

 ### Run NT Channel from a user account with restricted permissions
 To touch again on the [worst case scenario](#run-nt-channel-in-a-virtualized-environment), you should consider creating a user account made specifically to host NT Channel, one given the **absolute** ***minimum*** permissions required.
 An account like this should only need write access to the directory you've placed `NTCHAN.CMD` in, and in some cases `%TEMP%`.
 ### Keep an eye on the file size of your LOG.TXT
 `LOG.TXT` can grow faster than you think, especially if you have a troll bent on trying to bloat the file size.
 While drive capacity is something of a concern, you should consider the actual network traffic an artificially large `LOG.TXT` might incur.
-If you let your log grow out of control, you could subtley bring a DOS attack on yourself.
+If you let your log grow out of control, you could subtley bring a DoS attack on yourself.
 ### Disable tab-completion in CMD
 On most systems, the default setting is for the tab button to auto-complete directory names in CMD.
 Chaining tab presses when creating a post could allow anyone to get an eventual readout of every directory and file name on your device.